crazy-toads/q2a-fr-idees/README.md

 # French translation for question2answer

-This version is tweaked to replace:
+For the use on https://idees.crapaud-fou.org this version is tweaked to replace:
 - question -> idée
 - poser une question -> proposer une idée

 ## Installation
 - Download the zip from this repository, and extract it on your computer